 A GUI tool accessible from the ArcGIS Pro Project tab.

 A command-line shortcut that opens in the arcgispro-py3 directory and activates the environment.
 You can open this by searching Python Command Prompt in the windows start menu.

 NOTE: For additional technical information about conda and ArcGIS Pro, see these articles:

 After the installation, Anaconda installs Python, conda, and hundreds of default packages into one environment:

 Manage conda environments with Anaconda:

 You can use a couple different applications to manage your conda environments:

 Standard command-line terminal applications on either the Windows, macOS, or Linux operating systems.

 A GUI application to comprehensively maintain conda enviroments.

+There can be multiple environments in conda.
 To use an environment, you must activate it.
 The

 activate command switches between environments at a terminal application.
 See Activating an environment for more information: